 Choosing the right CMS is critical.
 You need one that:

 - logically organizes your content and headings

 - provides a place for your alt text images

 In summary, your top 5 functional requirements for ecomm design are:

 - Ease of use in the checkout flow

-Master these universal standards and you’ll see your conversion rate increase.
-Users are trained to shop online in a step-by-step manner; don’t get off track.
+Master these universal standards, and you’ll see your conversion rate increase.
+Users are trained to shop online step-by-step; don’t get off track.
 Sticking to the basics and executing them to the highest standards will increase your sales.

 If you need a comprehensive and guided approach to figuring this out within your own business, we can set you up with one of our seasoned consultants to decide where you should start to see the quickest return.

 The original publication was created by Victoria Greene, a branding and growth expert who runs a blog called Victoria Ecommerce.
 She shares tips with website and business owners looking to boost engagement and sales online.